 One concern for me was the fact that Rock ‘n’ Roller Coaster goes upside down.
 The ride vehicle is pretty deep so my legs felt secure and I felt comfortable the entire ride.

 Getting out was more difficult.
-I was still able to do most of it on my own but Andrew helped a little.
+I was still able to do a lot of it on my own but Andrew helped lift my legs.
 I do want to mention that the Cast Members at Rock ‘n’ Roller Coaster were awesome.
 They explained the entire process so well and made me feel so comfortable about the whole thing.
 They were super patient when I was getting in and out that I felt no pressure to hurry.